golemfactory/golem-architecture/arch-snapshot/arch.md

 1-to-1 relationship between transactions and Activities or Agreements.
 A single blockchain transaction can cover multiple Activities or Agreements, while each Activity or Agreement may also be covered by multiple transactions.

+As previously mentioned, payments are not immediate for several reasons: they are not scheduled right away, and batching may occur.
+Furthermore, blockchain transactions are not immediate and may take time to process.
+Therefore, the Provider Agent should monitor Payment events.
+This can be done by listening for status changes to Settled on Invoice and Debit Note events, or by tracking payment events to receive notifications for each transaction.

+It's important to note that, depending on the terms of the Agreement, payments may occur after the entire Agreement is completed or at various points during the Agreement, particularly in the case of mid-agreement payments.
+Monitoring payment events will provide insight into all payments progressively settling under the Agreement.

 ### Searching on market

 Providers or Requestors on Golem don’t always aim to buy or sell resources.
 Sometimes, they simply want to observe the market.